Warning: There may be spoilers lurking in the questions for each book!

 I Hunt Killers series

 Of course!
-Even I wouldn't leave you hanging like that!
+Even I wouldn’t leave you hanging like that!
 There will be at least two more books in the series.
-The second book will be out in April 2013.
+The second book came out in April 2013.

 Of course!
-Even I'm not cruel enough to leave you hanging like that!
-The third book will be out in 2014.
+Even I’m not cruel enough to leave you hanging like that!
+The third book is titled Blood of My Blood and came out on September 9, 2014.